-This went on like this, except for one where Burke changed the method and he broke the back of a young victim, he said the eyes haunted him.
+The crimes went on like this, except for one where Burke changed the method, and he broke the back of a young victim, he said the eyes haunted him.

 Eventually, after a Christmas Eve trial that lasted 24 hours.
-Burke was hung in the January of 1829 for his crimes.
-His body was publicly dissected and his skeleton is still on display.
+Burke hung in January 1829 for his crimes.
+They publicly dissected his body, and his skeleton is still on display.

-It was never proven that Helen McDougal acted in these crimes, however, the townspeople hounded her out of town.
+The court could never prove Helen McDougal acted in these crimes.
+However, the townspeople hounded her out of town.
 It’s believed she died in Australia in 1868.

-Mrs Hare served no time and was released shortly after the trial, some say that she tried to garner favour with the jurors holding her baby with whooping cough.
-It was said of her that she “had more of the she-devil”.
+Mrs Hare served no time and was released shortly after the trial.
+Some say that she tried to garner favour with the jurors holding her baby with whooping cough.
+Legend says she “had more of the she-devil”.
 The locals chased her out of the surrounding areas.

-The townsfolk never trusted Dr. Knox once all the information came to light.
+The townsfolk never trusted Dr Knox once all the information came to light.
 They did not believe he didn’t know that he was receiving murder victims.
-The locals descended on his home, with an effigy of him that they hung in a tree on his property.
+Locals descended on his home.
+They hung a likeness of him in a tree on his property.
 Dr Knox fled to London, where he continued his work and medical practice until his death in 1862.